CoderMyth/hello-world/README.md

 # hello-world
-Learning the basics of "Hello World - GitHub".
+Learning the basics of "Hello World - GitHub"